-Over fourteen years of extensive experience in managing projects in information technology domain for the group of the Libya foreign bank.
-Tallal holds a Bachelor degree in computer Engineering from Tripoli University faculty of Engineering and holds an MBA from Hull business school and he is PMP certified project manager.
+Over fifteen years of extensive experience in managing projects in information technology domain for the group of the Libya foreign bank.
+Tallal holds a Bachelor degree in computer Engineering from Tripoli University, faculty of Engineering and holds an MBA from Hull business school and is a PMP certified project manager.
+Additionally, he is a Chartered alternative investment analyst of CAIA Association.